From Back Office to Front Stage

 When prominent American retailer J.Crew revealed major plans to restructure its business in 2017, CEO Millard Drexler famously took the blame for not helping the company jump on the technology bandwagon earlier.
 “I’ve never seen the speed of change as it is today,” he said.
 “If I could go back 10 years, I might have done some things earlier.”
 When someone such as “retail king” Drexler, who is often credited with the early ‘90s renaissance of GAP and Ann Taylor makes such a statement, the whole world better sit up and listen.

 Drexler was right.
 Digital technology has become the driving force behind fashion today.
 The torch of leadership has been passed from those at the creative forefront to those responsible for automating back-office operations.
 With the rise of social media and e-commerce, consumers are now the ones deciding on the trends and setting the pace for the industry.
 Companies are struggling to keep up, unable to make sense of Big Data, machine learning, AI and IoT.
-Large volumes of structured and unstructured data are streaming in from IT systems such as ERP, DAM, PLM or PIM, time is tight and CIOs must be there to save the day.
+Large volumes of structured and unstructured data are streaming in from IT systems such as ERP, DAM, Fashion PLM or PIM, time is tight and CIOs must be there to save the day.
 They need to lead the company into making informed decisions using the right tools to aggregate, filter, organize and analyze the data.

 But before anything else, fashion executives need to change their perspective of these professionals and develop an IT-first mentality.
-CIOs were merely regarded as firefighters in the past where executives solicited their advice only during technical mishaps.
+CIOs in fashion industry were merely regarded as firefighters in the past where executives solicited their advice only during technical mishaps.
 Today, the mentality has changed.
 CIOs now have to take part in big decision-making processes by leading their fellow executives with illuminating insight and foresight.

-Big Ambitions: The New CIO is in Town
+Big Ambitions: The New Fashion CIO is in Town